 “Men are the protectors and maintainers of women, because Allah has given the one more (strength) than the other, and because they support them from their means.
 Therefore the righteous women are devoutly obedient, and guard in (the husband’s) absence what Allah would have them guard.
 As to those women on whose part ye fear disloyalty and ill-conduct, admonish them (first), (Next), refuse to share their beds, (And last) beat them (lightly); but if they return to obedience, seek not against them Means (of annoyance): For Allah is Most High, great (above you all).”
 (Qur’an 4:34)

-Under Islamic law, Christians must pay extortion money and feel like inferiors.
+Under Islamic law, Christians must pay extortion money and feel inferior.

 “Fight those who believe not in Allah nor the Last Day, nor hold that forbidden which hath been forbidden by Allah and His Messenger, nor acknowledge the religion of Truth, (even if they are) of the People of the Book, until they pay the Jizya with willing submission, and feel themselves subdued.”
 (Qur’an 9:29)